suhayl22/CodePath-CalTip/README.md

 Notes:

 This app only works best on "iPhone 7" potrait mode.
-UI not optimized for other screens.
+UI not optimized for other screens..